-There are many things banned throughout South East Asia that will come as no suprise to most visitors.
+There are many things banned throughout Southeast Asia that will come as no surprise to most visitors.

 Despite some of the red light districts, especially in Thailand, prostitution is also also illegal throughout the region.

 You also need to be careful where you take pictures in the region, near border crossings and military establishments is especially risky.

 Here though we look at some of the more unusual laws throughout the region that tourists should be aware of.

 On 27th March 2020 the Thai Department of Disease Control linked smoking with the impact of COVID-19.
 Thailand banned smoking in public with fines of up to 5,000 Baht (Approx £123, $159) for offenders.

 There has been a smoking ban on the majority of Thai beaches since January 2018 with fines of up to 100,000 Baht (approx £2,450, $3,177).

 Images of the Buddha

 Walk around any tourist area or market in Thailand and you will see hundreds of ornaments, pictures, t-shirts but most people do not know that there are restrictions on what can be taken out of Thailand.